eXist-db/existdb-ansible-role/README.md

 * pulling a pre-packaged archive file from a remote server
 * pushing a local pre-packaged archive file to the host

-Installations methods can be switched by re-running Ansible.
+Installation methods can be switched by re-running Ansible.

 This role installs exist and performs all necessary tasks to run on a server (create user, install system service, miscellaneous setup).